George F. Moore (United States Army officer): Early life and education

-Upon return to the United States in February 1926, Moore assumed duty as Commanding Officer, 1st Battalion, 12th Coast Artillery at Fort Monroe, Virginia, a unit which served within the Harbor Defenses of the Chesapeake.
-However he served with 12th Coast Artillery only until September when he entered the Advanced Course at the Army Coast Artillery School located at Fort Monroe.
+Upon return to the United States in February 1926, Moore assumed duty as commanding officer, 1st Battalion, 12th Coast Artillery at Fort Monroe, Virginia, a unit which served within the Harbor Defenses of the Chesapeake.
+However, he served with the 12th Coast Artillery only until September, when he entered the Advanced Course at the Army Coast Artillery School located at Fort Monroe.
 Moore graduated in June 1927 and entered the Army Command and General Staff School at Fort Leavenworth, Kansas.

-He graduated in September 1928 and returned to the Philippines for duty as an Intelligence officer and Assistant Executive Officer, 60th Coast Artillery (Anti-aircraft) at Fort Mills.
-While in that capacity, Moore held additional duty on the staff of Harbor Defenses of Manila and Subic Bays Command.
+He graduated in September 1928 and returned to the Philippines for duty as an intelligence officer and assistant executive officer, 60th Coast Artillery (anti-aircraft) at Fort Mills.
+While in that capacity, he held additional duty on the staff of Harbor Defenses of Manila and Subic Bays Command.

-In September 1930, Moore returned to the United States and joined the Office of the Chief of Coast Artillery in Washington, D.C. as Chief of Personal Section under Major general John W. Gulick.
+In September 1930, Moore returned to the United States and joined the Office of the Chief of Coast Artillery in Washington, D.C. as chief of Personal Section under Major General John W. Gulick.
 His tour of duty ended in September 1933 when he was chosen for instruction at the Army War College.
-Following the graduation in June 1934, Moore was promoted to lieutenant colonel and transferred to Fort Monroe and appointed Executive Officer, 3rd Coast Artillery District under Brigadier general Joseph P. Tracy responsible for the coastal defense of harbors and operationally significant maritime areas of Maryland and Virginia.
+Following the graduation in June 1934, Moore was promoted to lieutenant colonel, transferred to Fort Monroe, and appointed executive officer, 3rd Coast Artillery District under Brigadier General Joseph P. Tracy.
+He was responsible for the coastal defense of harbors and operationally significant maritime areas of Maryland and Virginia.

-In early August 1937, Moore received an interesting assignment when he was ordered back to his Alma mater, A&M College of Texas in College Station, Texas for duty as Professor of Military Science and Tactics and Head of College Military Staff.
-While in this capacity, he was promoted to Colonel in October 1938.
+In early August 1937, Moore was ordered back to his alma mater, A&M College of Texas in College Station, Texas for duty as professor of Military Science and Tactics and head of College Military Staff.
+While in this capacity, he was promoted to colonel in October 1938.

 World War II

-Upon completing his tour of duty at Texas A&M, Moore was transferred to Hawaii where he served as Commanding Officer, Harbor Defense of Fort Ruger within Hawaiian Department until November 1940, when he was ordered to the Philippines.
-He was subsequently appointed Commanding Officer of the Harbor Defenses of Manila and Subic Bays and upon his promotion to Brigadier general in early 1941, he assumed additional duty as Commanding General, Philippine Coast Artillery Command.
+Upon completing his tour of duty at Texas A&M, Moore was transferred to Hawaii, where he served as commanding officer, Harbor Defense of Fort Ruger within Hawaiian Department until November 1940, when he was ordered to the Philippines.

+He was subsequently appointed commanding officer of the Harbor Defenses of Manila and Subic Bays.
+Upon his promotion to brigadier general in early 1941, he assumed additional duty as commanding general, Philippine Coast Artillery Command.
 His command headquarters was located at Fort Mills, Corregidor and included roughly 5,000 men and the fortified islands of Cabbalo (Fort Hughes), El Frile (Fort Drum) and Carabao (Fort Frank) at the entrance to Manila Bay and the Grande Island (Fort Wint) at the entrance to the Subic Bay.
-While in this capacity, Moore was responsible for the preparation and conduct of the sea, air, and land defense of the islands bastions.
+While in this capacity, Moore was responsible for the preparation and conduct of the sea, air, and land defense of the islands' bastions.

-Following the Japanese Invasion of the Philippines, Moore was promoted to the temporary rank of Major general and directed his units defending Manila and Subic Bay.
-He was decorated with Distinguished Service Cross, the United States Army's second highest military decoration for soldiers who display extraordinary heroism in combat with an armed enemy force.
+Following the Japanese invasion of the Philippines, Moore was promoted to the temporary rank of major general and directed his units defending Manila and Subic Bay.
+He was decorated with the Distinguished Service Cross, the United States Army's second highest military decoration for soldiers who display extraordinary heroism in combat with an armed enemy force.